On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Asymptotic theory

 \subsection{The independent case}

-The main contribution of this section is to provide new insights on the asymptotic properties of the feasible version of the MD-QR estimator in \eqref{eq:fefmd} under the assumption that data are independent and identically distributed (i.i.d.) within individuals.
+The main contribution of this section is to provide new insights on the asymptotic properties of the FE-QR estimator in~\eqref{eq:feqr} and the feasible version of the MD-QR estimator in \eqref{eq:fefmd} under the assumption that data are independent and identically distributed (i.i.d.) within individuals.
 We are able to considerably improve the existing conditions on $n,T$, thus reconciling asymptotic results in the panel data QR and nonlinear panel literature.
+Throughout this section, we will use the following assumption. \begin{enumerate} \item[(I)] Assume that for each $i$, the observations are $(\X_{it},Y_{it})_{t=1,...,T}$ are i.i.d. across $t$.
+Moreover, assume that $n \to \infty, T \to \infty$ and\footnote{The assumption $n \to \infty$ could be dropped at the cost of more complicated notation.
+Nevertheless, since this case can be handled by existing results we prefer to concentrate on the more complicated setting $n \to \infty$.
+In addition, we conjecture that the factor $(\log T)^2$ could be improved, but that seems impossible with our current method of proof.
+We leave such an improvement for future research.}